awuce/some-basics-ruby/README.md

 (some-palindrome) 	is the program checks whether a string is a palindrome.

 (some-rabbits)		is the program for the problem of rabbit breeding.

+(some-stat)		is the program for fetching a .CSV file.